 It means it also doesn’t hold styles well – heat induced curls will usually be gone within a couple of hours, often leaving my hair straighter than before.
 Is that even a thing?!
 I’m imagining it’s something to do with the heat changing the hair molecules or something, but it ends up really straight later on.

 Last week I spotted a picture, I believe on Pinterest (I wish I could remember where!), of someone with their hair wrapped up around a headband that they were using to create a head of natural looking wavey curls.
 A few years ago, I did a hair tutorial on using how to rag curl your hair (I’d prefer if you didn’t watch that video – awkward!) because at the time I was very into that – I found that using a heat free method to curl my hair meant it stayed in place much longer.
-I’m assuming it’s better for your hair too – using too much heat can not only dry out your hair but also cause hair loss – something that would be treated via Advanced Tricho Pigmentation Treatment, but not something I’d be hoping to do in at least the next few years!
+I’m assuming it’s better for your hair too – using too much heat can not only dry out your hair but also cause hair loss.
 But one problem: I find rags really uncomfortable to sleep in and when you’ve got the super thick hair I have, it’s a time consuming process to put them in.

 SO, I decided to give the headband trick a go but using a silk scarf instead.
 This was actually mostly because I didn’t have an elasticated headband but I did have an old silk scarf from my Charity Shop Challenge that I rarely wear nowadays.
 I now have some elasticated headbands but haven’t tried those yet, but I think the silk scarf might have a positive which is that it stops my hair from going too frizzy with this which it did sometimes with rag curls.
 So over the weekend, after washing my hair one evening, I tied the scarf around my head, over the top of my hair and tucked my hair all around it.
 And it worked!
 Like, seriously, it worked.